mrprajesh/rajzsite/content/pages/about.md

 <img src="images/Rajz.jpg" alt="Picture of Rajesh" style="float:right;height: 116px;width: 100px;"/>

-My name is Rajesh Pandian M. I am from Madurai, Tamil Nadu, India.
+My name is Rajesh Pandian M.
 I am a Ph.D.
 Scholar at [Department of Computer Science & Engineering][1] @ [IIT Madras][2].
-I belong to [Theoretical Computer Science][5] Group/Lab fondly called as TCS Lab.
+I belong to [Theoretical Computer Science][5] Group/Lab fondly called TCS Lab.
 Since I work at the intersection of both theory and practice I am advised by [Prof.N.S.Narayanaswamy][3] and [Prof. Rupesh Nasre][6].
 So, I am also part of [PACE Lab.](https://pace.cse.iitm.ac.in/)

-I will always go after the things that are impossible (to others) and passionate (to me).
+I will always go after the impossible things (for others) and passionate (to me).
-I have completed my under graduation at [Thiagarajar College of Engineering][7].
+I have completed my bacherlors at [Thiagarajar College of Engineering][7].
-I did my masters after few years of stint as software engineer in industry.
+I did my masters after a few years of a stint as a software engineer in the industry.
 I have a great passion for GNU's Philosophy and Free & Open Source Software.
+My native is Madurai, Tamil Nadu, India.

 I am a <s>grey hat hacker </s> ..ssshh! ;-) .
 I wish to be a grey hat hacker.
 I love programming, computers and gadgets.
-As a hobby, I sneak into websites by exploiting their weakspot and eavesdrop then I'll get out without traces.
+As a hobby, I sneak into websites by exploiting their weak spot and eavesdrop, then I'll get out without traces.
-Hmm, Tell me something that is difficult to do with computer, I will show you a way to do it smarter and faster.
+Hmm, Tell me something difficult to do with the computer, I will show you a way to do it smarter and faster.
 Yeah! that's what I am in one line. ;-)

 My [PGP][4] Key ID is 0xEA64BABE.
-If you wish to send me an encrypted email you are always welcome! :-)
+If you wish to send me an encrypted email, you are always welcome! :-)

 My Github chart: